plumpmonkey/AOC2023/Day_12/README.md

 ### Part One

+Took some hints and advice from Reddit on this one.
+Used a recursive function to break this down and solve it.

+The `calculate_arrangements` works through the string.

+Some validation checks are first made:

+ - If there are no groups left, but some damaged springs (`#`) then the arrangement is invalid and 0 is returned.
+ - If there are no groups left, but no damaged springs (`#`) then the arrangement is valid and 1 is returned.
+ - If there are no damaged springs left, but there are some groups we havent processed, then its an invalid arrangement and 0 is returned.

+We then examine the next character.

+ - if its a period `.` then the character is skipped.
+ - if it is a `#` then
+   -  the current current group size is examined, and any ? are replaced with `#`.
+   -  The the next `n` chars of the group are not all `#` then its invalid
+   -  If the remaining part of the string is the same as the group size, and its the final group and return 1, otherwise if more groups to process, then this is invalid
+ - If the nex group could contain a separator `.` or `?`, then recurse, else return 0

+The python library `functools` has a `lru_cache` decorator which caches the results of the function, so that if the same arguments are passed in, the function is not called again, but the cached result is returned.
+This is used to speed up the processing of the input.
+This is especially important for part 2.

 ### Part Two

+A simple change to unfold the inputs.
+As part 1 used a cache function, this is very quick to run.

 ## Part One - Problem Description
 You finally reach the hot springs!
 You can see steam rising from secluded areas attached to the primary, ornate building.